youcan-shop/coding-challenges/software engineer - frontend.md

 ## Submission

-Please implement your solution and push it to a public repository, and sent it to [tech-challenge@youcan.shop](mailto://tech-challenge@youcan.shop) or as a reply (if you received this via email)
+Implement your solution and push it to a public repository, and send the link it to [tech-challenge@youcan.shop](mailto://tech-challenge@youcan.shop) or as a reply (if you received this via email)

 ---